Passover DinnerPassover CelebrationHappy Jewish Passover

 Haggadah

-Haggadah is a Hebrew word which means ‘story’ or ‘telling’.
+Haggadah is a Hebrew word, which means 'story', or 'telling'.
 It is the holy book of the Jews that is used for narrating the Passover events at the Seder meal.
 It includes blessings, questions and answers, the story of exodus, and songs.

 Karpas

-Karpas refers to a vegetable, such as parsley or potato, which also forms a part of the Seder plate.
+Karpas refers to a vegetable, such as parsley or potato, which forms a part of the Seder plate.
 It is consumed after dipping in salt water, thereby signifying the tears shed by the Jewish ancestors in Egypt.

 Kiddush